jakamum/Ticketing/README.md

 ## Modules and External Text File

-In addition to the main file[Help_Desk_Ticket](Help_Desk_Ticket.py), this program package includes two modules [Ticket](Ticket.py)and [Utils](Utils.py) which contain multiple classes and functions.
+In addition to the main file [Help_Desk_Ticket](Help_Desk_Ticket.py), this program package includes two modules [Ticket](Ticket.py)and [Utils](Utils.py) which contain multiple classes and functions.
 The external text file [tickets](tickets.txt) is accessed from within the program.
 Details are updated and then saved to the text file on exit from the program.

 ## Classes